django/django/docs/getting-started.rst

 Django authentication relies on).

-Channels can use Django sessions either from cookies (if you're running your websocket server on the same port as your main site, using something like Daphne), or from a ``session_key`` GET parameter, which works if you want to keep running your HTTP requests through a WSGI server and offload WebSockets to a second server process on another port.
+Channels can use Django sessions either from cookies (if you're running your websocket server on the same domain as your main site, using something like Daphne), or from a ``session_key`` GET parameter, which works if you want to keep running your HTTP requests through a WSGI server and offload WebSockets to a second server process on another domain.

 You get access to a user's normal Django session using the ``http_session`` decorator - that gives you a ``message.http_session`` attribute that behaves